JackSzwergold/Writing/dreams/Michael Jackson Buys the 2nd Floor of My Building.md

 ***

-*Michael Jackson Buys the 2nd Floor of My Building (c) Copyright by Jack Szwergold; written May 26, 2015.
+*Michael Jackson Buys the 2nd Floor of My Building (c) Copyright by Jack Szwergold; written on May 26, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*